Skip to main content

 "Why not?"
 He asked, "Isn't it your daughter's house too?"
 Sumati looked up at his words.

-"Jamai babu I know both of you will have logical arguments I can't counter.
+"Jamai babu, I know both of you will have logical arguments I can't counter.
 But I live in a society with self-respect.
 I can't…" She looked scared of offending him.

 "Okay.
 I will not force you."
 Aniruddha nodded.
 "But then you have to let me send you a monthly allowance."

-"But Jamai babu how can I…"
+"But Jamai babu, how can I…"

 "Maa, I lost my mother in childhood.
 I could never give her anything.
 Let me be a son and give my mother a monthly allowance.
-Would you have refused if it was from your son?"
+Would you have refused if it were from your son?"
 He made her look at his face.
 "Am I not your son?"

 "You are but…"